Central Michigan vs. Florida International NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Chippewas and their opponents have scored an average of 58.3 points per game in 2021, 2.8 more than Saturday's total.

-- The 54.8 PPG average total in Panthers games this season is 0.7 points fewer than this game's over/under.
+- The 55.5 over/under in this game is 0.7 points higher than the 54.8 average total in Panthers games this season.

 Central Michigan Stats and Trends

-- Thus far this season Central Michigan has two wins against the spread.
+- So far this year Central Michigan has two wins against the spread.

-- The Chippewas have been favored by 11.5 points or more once this season and covered the spread.
+- This season, the Chippewas won ATS in their only game as a favorite of 11.5 points or more.

-- Central Michigan's games this year have gone over the total in one out of three opportunities (33.3%).
+- Central Michigan's games this year have gone over the point total one time in three opportunities (33.3%).

-- In games that Central Michigan piles up over 403.7 yards, the team is 2-0 against the spread and 1-1 overall.
+- Central Michigan is 2-0 against the spread and 1-1 overall when the team picks up over 403.7 yards.

 - This year, the Chippewas have turned the ball over four times, three more than the Panthers' takeaways (1).